moneymanagerex/themes/README.md

 ## Theme contents

 A theme consists of the following files which must be present in the theme.
-The theme itself should be a zip file with an extensions .mmextheme.
-The folder hierachy within the theme is optional.
+The theme itself should have an **.mmextheme** extension and by built as a zip file.
+Within the file any folder hierachy can be used.

 - Theme Meta Data
     - _theme.json (see below for valid JSON)
     - _theme.png (A 300x150 image that showcases the theme and will be displayed against the theme in the application Theme Manager)
 - A master.css file used for HTML formatting, accompanyimng files for the master.css file may also be included (e.g. background.png files)
-- Icons that make up the theme (see [Default Theme](system-themes/default/) for detail on teh full list of icons)
+- Icons that make up the theme (see [Default Theme](system-themes/default/) for detail on the full list of icons)

 ## JSON content